 The Karlsberg is one of Germany’s largest breweries.
 The Karlsberg Group is also a large brewing conglomerate that owns and operates several breweries and has several different beer brands under its umbrella.
 Karlsberg is usually referred to as Karlsbräu outside of Germany to differentiate it from Carlsberg, a Danish brewing company.

 The Karlsberg Group also runs several other breweries and business enterprises.
-They include the Königsbacher brewery, Mineralbrunnen Überkingen-Teinach, the Brasserie de Saverne which is a brewery in France.
-The Merziger, Klindworth and Niehoffs Vaihinger, which produce juices also belong to the Karlsberg Group.
+They include the Königsbacher brewery, Mineralbrunnen Überkingen-Teinach, and the Brasserie de Saverne which is a brewery in France.
+The Merziger, Klindworth, and Niehoffs Vaihinger, which produce juices also belong to the Karlsberg Group.